NIPQ: Noise proxy-based Integrated Pseudo-Quantization: Experimental Setup

-The last line of related study is DiffQ~\citep{DiffQ}, which is based on PQN-based QAT for weight quantization.
-The key difference from NIPQ is that linear quantization is applied based on the min-max value of weight instead of truncation.
-However, to minimize quantization errors with the limited bit-width, the presence of truncation is extremly helpful.
+The last line of the related study is DiffQ~\cite{DiffQ}, which is based on PQN-based PQT for weight quantization.
+The key difference from NIPQ is that DiffQ uses linear quantization based on the min-max value of weight instead of truncation.
+However, to minimize quantization errors with the limited bit-width, the presence of truncation is extremely helpful.
 In general, the data distribution of a natural network follows a bell-shaped distribution, where the majority of data is concentrated near zero.
 Because min-max quantization increases the quantization interval near zero, the quantization error greatly increases.
-Figure \ref{fig:diffqvsnipq} compares the accuracy between NIPQ with truncation and NIPQ with min-max quantization when the weight is quantized.
-As shown in the figure, NIPQ with truncation shows much higher accuracy in the same bit-width.
-NIPQ has a mechanism of tuning the truncation boundary in a direction to minimize errors, so it is very effective in maintaining the quality of output.
-In particular, the learning mechanism of truncation enables activation quantization based on PQN.
-NIPQ is designed as a more versatile quantization algorithm, successfully quantizing both activation and weight on a single framework.
+Table \ref{tab:bert} compares the accuracy after the quantization between DiffQ and NIPQ.
+Note that only the weight is quantized, and bit-width is allocated per layer.
+As shown in the table, NIPQ outperforms DiffQ by a large margin in the same bit-width.
+Integration of truncation on quantization minimizes the overall quantization error significantly, especially when the precision is limited.